-BODY should be cleaned and waxed; locks and hinges oiled, and snow accumulation should be removed with a long-handled broom.
+EXTERIOR of the motor home should be cleaned and waxed; locks and hinges should be oiled, and snow accumulation should be removed regularly with a long-handled broom.
+For prolonged storage periods, the unit can be placed on wooden blocks or heavy duty jacks on a firm, level surface.

-UNIT should be placed on wooden blocks or jackstands on a firm, level surface.
-Tires should be removed, partly deflated, hung on a wall, and covered to protect them from sunlight.
+TIRES should be removed, partly deflated, hung on a wall and covered to protect them from sunlight, if the unit is placed on blocks or jacks.

-NOTE: Drain the anti-freeze from the fresh water system before using your unit.
-Prepare for use as described in Sanitizing Water Tank, BASIC SYSTEMS section, and Water Tank, STORAGE section.
+NOTE: Before using your unit after a period of storage, drain the antifreeze from the fresh water system.
+Prepare for use as described in the Sanitizing Water Tank section, BASIC SYSTEMS section, and Water Tank, STORAGE section.